INASIC/predator-prey_systems/README.md

 * The rate of change of populations are proportional to their size.
 * The environment does not change in favour of one species, and genetic adaptation of offspring is negligible.
 * Predators have limitless appetite.

-## Leslie-Gower Equations

-The Leslie-Gower equtions are a modified version of the Lotka-Volterra equations, which similarly describe the dynamics of a predator-prey system.
-The equation